tommyrharper/rareskills-work/week1/README.md

 - Solidity Contract 3 - [BondingToken.sol](./src/BondingToken.sol)

+### Notes

+For the point "When a person sends a token to the contract with ERC1363 or ERC777, it should trigger the receive function", I was not sure exactly what is meant by this.

 ### Assumptions

 - I have followed a very simple linear model where `token_price = total_supply`